status-im/nimbus-eth1/fluffy/docs/the_fluffy_book/docs/index.md

 The Portal Network is a project still in research phase.
 This client is thus still experimental.

-However, the Portal history and Portal beacon sub-networks are already operational and can be tested on the public testnet or in a local testnet.
+However, the Portal history, beacon and state sub-networks are already operational and can be tested on the public network or in a local testnet.

 ## Get in touch